-Skiing is great.
-But there’s so much more to do here in the winter.
+Skiing is great, but there’s so much more to do here in Jackson Hole in the winter.
 You can even take a 4-hour tour to Grand Teton National Park and see most of the region’s ungulates, or hoofed mammals.

 “There is no better time than winter to see wildlife,” Paul emphasizes.
 And you don’t have to go far to find them.